 Where to live in Valencia 2026

 From historic old-town streets to modern beachside districts like Ruzafa.
 Compare barrios by lifestyle and realistic rent ranges, or jump to our property buying guide when you are ready.
+Curious which stretch of coast suits you best?
+See our Valencia beaches guide.

 Explore Valencia's neighborhoods on the mapExplore Valencia's neighborhoods on the map